ckingbailey/publiccode-pusher/README.md

 npm run deploy
 ```

-Yer gonna have to set the environment variables GH_CLIENT_ID and GH_CLIENT_SECRET to make it work.
+Yer gonna have to set the environment variables GH_CLIENT_ID and GH_CLIENT_SECRET on the GCP function to make it work.